-Mikumi is Tanzania’s fourth-largest national park.
-It’s also the most accessible from Dar es Salaam.
-With almost guaranteed wildlife sightings, it makes an ideal safari destination for those without much time.
+Mikumi National Park a Tanzania’s fourth-largest national park.
+Also the most accessible from Dar es Salaam.
+With wildlife sightings, it makes an ideal safari destination for those without much time.

-Since the completion of the paved road connecting the park gate with Dar es Salaam, Mikumi National Park has been slated to become a hotspot for tourism in Tanzania.
-Located between the Uluguru Mountains and the Lumango range, Mikumi is the fourth largest national park in Tanzania and only a few hours drive from Tanzania’s largest city.
-The park has a wide variety of wildlife that can be easy spotted and also well acclimatized to game viewing.
-Its proximity to Dar es Salaam and the amount of wildlife that live within its borders makes Mikumi National Park a popular option for weekend visitors from the city, or for business visitors who don’t have to spend a long time on an extended safari itinerary.
+Therefore, with the completion of the paves road connecting the park gate with Dar es Salaam.
+Mikumi Park becomes a hotspot for tourism in Tanzania.
+Locates between the Uluguru Mountains and the Lumango range.
+However, Mikumi, the fourth largest national park in Tanzania.
+The park has a wide variety of wildlife that is easily spotted and is also well acclimatized to game viewing.
+Its proximity to Dar es Salaam and the amount of wildlife that live within its borders makes Park a popular option for weekend visitors from the city.

-Most visitors come to Mikumi National Park aiming to spot the ‘Big Five’ (cheetah, lion, elephant, buffalo, and rhino), and they are always not disappointed.
+Most visitors come to Mikumi National Park aiming to spot the ‘Big Five. (cheetah, lion, elephant, buffalo, and rhino).
 Hippo pools provide close access to the mud-loving beasts, and bird-watching along the waterways is particularly rewarding.
 Mikumi National Park borders the Selous Game Reserve and Udzungwa National Park, and the three locations make a varied and pleasant safari circuit.

 Swirls of opaque mist hide the advancing dawn.
 The first shafts of sun decorate the fluffy grass heads rippling across the plain in a russet halo.
-A herd of zebras, confident in their camouflage at this predatory hour, pose like ballerinas, heads aligned and stripes merging in flowing motion.
+A herd of zebras, confident in their camouflage, pose like ballerinas, heads align, and stripes merging in flowing motion.
+Book now with us